Martin® vs. BlackStar® Sprockets

 With roller chain drives, the small sprocket always rotates at a higher speed.
-Each tooth engages the chain more frequently and is subjected to a greater load.
+Each tooth engages the chain more frequently, subjecting it to a greater load.
 This makes the smaller sprocket more susceptible to damage and wear.

-Martin sells both sintered and solid-steel sprockets.
-However, When examining their catalog, you may notice that certain important specifications are omitted.
-Martin simply refers to their sprockets as “All Steel” and they do not differentiate between sintered or solid steel.
+Martin sells both sintered and solid steel sprockets.
+However, when examining their catalog, you may notice the omission of certain important specifications.
+Martin simply refers to theirs as “All Steel” and they do not differentiate between sintered or solid steel.
 When you order a sprocket from Martin, you don’t know what you’ll receive.

 All BlackStar sprockets are made from solid steel.
 There is no mystery.

-Sintered sprockets are formed from powdered metal.
-These sprockets are cheaper to produce but are prone to cracking, fracturing, and are difficult to machine.
+Sintered components are formed from powdered metal.
+These are cheaper to produce but are prone to cracking, fracturing, and are difficult to machine.
 Because the sintering process makes it difficult to produce large items, only smaller sprockets are made of sintered steel.

 Increasing force was applied to individual sprocket teeth until they reached their breaking point.
 The force required to break a sintered tooth was not even close to that required to break a solid-steel one.
-Unfortunately, these sintered sprockets are usually used in the most vulnerable part of a chain drive!
+Sadly, these sintered sprockets see use in the most vulnerable part of a chain drive!

 The ultimate tensile strength of 1045 steel at 84,800 psi far exceeds that of 1025 at 55,100 psi.

 To sum it up, small sprockets have a big job, and they need the strength to do it.
 Martin sells sintered steel sprockets on sizes up to about 5 inches in diameter.
 However, EVERY BlackStar sprocket is made of solid 1045 steel.
 There is simply no question about which is tougher.
-When comparing sintered sprockets to solid-steel sprockets, BlackStar definitely wins.
+When comparing sintered steel to solid steel, BlackStar definitely wins.

-Unless you pay a premium, Martin sprockets are sold without hardened teeth.
+Unless you pay a premium, Martin sells sprockets without hardened teeth.
 Depending on the size, this premium can be somewhere around 50%.
 On the other hand, BlackStar solid-steel sprockets come standard with induction hardened teeth on the sizes that need them most.

 BlackStar does not take a back seat to Martin on any aspect of quality.
 It is quite the opposite.
-For the well-informed buyer, who is more concerned with the quality of the product than the brand name stamped on it, BlackStar is the obvious choice.
+For the well-informed buyer more concerned with the quality of the product than the brand name stamped on it, BlackStar is the obvious choice.